jgooly/gc_project/CodeBook.md

 * tBodyGyroMean
 * tBodyGyroJerkMean

+Finally, the summary of subject and activity variables was calculated using the mean of each variable value.
+The end result is 'wide' tidy data set in txt format.

-The complete list of variables of the cleaned data set are below (88 total):
+The complete list of variables of the cleaned tidy data set are below (81 total):

-1. activity_label
+1. subject_id
-2. subject_id
+2. activity_label
 3. mean-tBodyAcc-mean()-X
 4. mean-tBodyAcc-mean()-Y
 5. mean-tBodyAcc-mean()-Z